 For many people, the process of buying a new car begins with the thinking that maybe “it’s time” versus being forced into buying a new car because of mechanical problems, a car accident or some other event.
-If you have the luxury of timing your car-buying decision, then there are numerous ways to decide when it’s the right time.
+If you have the luxury of timing your purchase, there are many ways to decide when it’s the right time.

 Weekday vs. weekend